Written and edited by our team of expert legal content writers and reviewed and approved by Attorney Mark O’Mara

 If you have been charged with any felony DUI, it is crucial to speak with a lawyer to understand the full implications of your charges.
 Felony DUI charges tend to cost more than misdemeanor DUIs.

 In some cases, your lawyer can plead your charges down to a misdemeanor.
 Sometimes, felony charges can even be dismissed.
-A skilled Florida DUI lawyer can explain your charges and what legal options are available to you.
+A skilled attorney can explain your charges and what legal options are available to you.

 Contact the Orlando DUI Lawyers at O'Mara Law Group